KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 }
 ```

 Then of course, there are still the 3 extra mixins `absolute`, `relative` and `fixed`.
-This doesn't change at all from the previous version.
+This doesn’t change at all from the previous version.

 ```scss
 @mixin absolute($args: ()) {